sabegg2/deep-learning-challenge/Analysis/Analysis.md

 - Implemented Early Stopping as a callback during the tuning process to stop training when the validation loss does not improve.
 This is useful if the number of epochs is high.
 - 177 trials

-The model prediction gave an Accuracy: 0.7269
+The model prediction gave an Accuracy: 0.7326, Loss: 0.5502

 #### Optimized Model V4